dmpstats/Avian_Cluster_Detection/README.md

 **Clustering on Entire Data** (`wholedata`): Choose whether to perform clustering over the entire span of the input data.
 If selected, the Starting and End dates of clustering period specified below will be ignored.

-**Start Date for Clustering** (`clusterstart`) : Start date-time of period to be considered for clustering.
-If `NULL` (default), start date is set to 2 weeks before the latest timestamp in input data.
+**Start Date for Clustering** (`clusterstart`) : Start date-time of period within input data to apply clustering.
+If `NULL` (default), the start date is set to the earliest timestamp in input data.
+Note: This input is only considered if **Clustering on Entire Data** is not selected.

 **End Date for Clustering** (`clusterend`): Final date-time of period to be considered for clustering.
 If `NULL` (default), end date is set the latest timestamp in input data.